 Glen T. Martin, Ph.
 D.

-Dr. Glen T. Martin is Professor of Philosophy and Religious Studies at Radford University in Virginia and primary founder, in 1994, of the Radford University program in Peace Studies, of which he is currently Chairperson.
-He is also President of the Radford University Chapter of the American Association of University Professors (AAUP) and a member of its Executive Committee for over ten years.
+Dr. Glen T. Martin is Professor Emeritus of Philosophy at Radford University in Virginia.
+He is the former President of the Radford University Chapter of the American Association of University Professors (AAUP) and a member of its Executive Committee for over ten years.
 During his twenty-eight years at Radford University, Dr. Martin was active in both national and international work of philosophers focusing on issues of peace.

 Since long before receiving his Ph.D. in philosophy from the Graduate Center of the City University of New York and his MA from Hunter College, he was a conscientious objector to war and active in movements for peace and the transformation of our brutal and violent world order.
 Much of his writing and scholarship has centered around the interconnections between the spiritual and social-political dimensions of achieving peace and human liberation.